nerou42/pygearman/README.rst

-python-gearman
+pygearman
 ==============

 This is a Gearman API written in Python -- client, worker and admin client interfaces.

 For information about Gearman and a C-based Gearman server, see `<http://gearman.org/>`_.

-This is a fork of the original `Yelp/python-gearman <https://github.com/Yelp/python-gearman>`_ project, which adds support for Python 3.
+This is a fork of the `wellcomecollection/python-gearman <https://github.com/wellcomecollection/python-gearman>`_ project, which is a fork of the original `Yelp/python-gearman <https://github.com/Yelp/python-gearman>`_ project.
-You can use this library if you have an existing project that uses python-gearman and you want to upgrade to Python 3, but you probably shouldn't use it for a new project.
+You can use this library if you have an existing project that uses python-gearman or gearman3 and you want to upgrade to Python 3.2+.

+This fork fixes the compatibility to Python 3.2+ and limits the task names to UTF-8 strings, which makes them a little bit easier to handle.

 Installation
 ************